Ukuliga/Ukuliga.github.io/README.md

 Enhancing this artifact was very good for me to focus on converting a plan I had previously made into functional code.
 It had been such a long time that I had not recalled much of the goals when first making the Use Case diagram that it might as well have been from a different developer.
 My main challenge was making the tests check what was needed and having the data entered into the system to test the system with different options.

-## Artifact 3 Database Collaboration
+## Artifact 3 Database Collaberation

 [Artifact 3 Original and Enhancement](https://github.com/Ukuliga/ukuliga.github.io/tree/main/Artifact3)